platformsh/platformsh-docs/docs/src/development/ssh/troubleshoot-ssh.md

 ## Check your public key

 Make sure your public key has been uploaded to your user account.
 Check it in the [Platform.sh console](https://console.platform.sh/).

+A given SSH key pair can only be linked to a single user account.

+If you add an already used SSH key to another account, you see the error: `SSH key can not be duplicated`.
+Generate a new pair of SSH keys for the second user account you want to add.

 ## Check your SSH agent